letakeane/gridpractice/module-4/assessments/final-assessment-amazonbay.md

 - Item price
 - A button to add the item to the cart

-The inventory should be stored in the backend database using _either_ `app.locals` or a knex/PostgreSQL database.
-Your model for inventory items should be:
+The inventory should be stored in the backend database using knex/PostgreSQL.
+The model for inventory items should be:

 - Title
 - Description
 - Image (you can store a link to an image if you would like)
 - Price
-  - Price should be stored in `app.locals` or a knex/PostgreSQL database using cents as an `integer` type (100), or in dollars using a `decimal` type (1.00)
+  - Price should be stored in the database using cents as an `integer` type (100), or in dollars using a `decimal` type (1.00)
   - When displaying the price in the app, it should be shown as `$1.00`

 Assume there is an unlimited amount of things!
+You don't have to keep track of the quantity of each item in the inventory.

 ### Shopping Cart